 I really care about meaning in art.
 I want things to look simple, but to raise issues, and to have more than one level of comprehension.

 The works above, by the British conceptual artist John Stezaker and the American conceptual artist John Baldessari, deftly illustrate this concept of creating user engagement.
-In similar ways, and with a similar economy of means, they each set up a narrative event between a man and a woman, and it is up to the viewer to complete the story.
-There is no "right" answer.
-The story isn't fixed, predetermined, or laden with ulterior motives.
-And it can evolve and morph over time -- just like the best brands.
+In similar ways, and with a similar economy of means, they each set up a narrative event between a man and a woman.
+It’s up to the viewer to complete the story.
+There is no “right” answer.
+The story isn’t fixed, predetermined, or laden with ulterior motives.
+And it can evolve and morph over time — just like the best brands.

 (Hat tip to Melanie Seyer for connecting the Baldessari to the Stezaker, on her blog melsbox: Stezaker, Baldessari & Hyperreality.)